Quantum representation of finite groups: Quantum representation

 \begin{definition}{Quantum representation}

 Given a group $G$, its quantum representation is a subset of $\mathbb{P}U\left(d\right)$ that maintains the group structure of $G$.
-We add a constraint that quantum representation should be faithful: each element in $G$ corresponds to a distinct element in $\mathbb{P}U\left(d\right)$.
-In particular, the identity element $e$ is always represented as the identity operator $I_d$. \end{definition}
+Compared to projective unitary representations \cite{gannon2007moonshine}, we add a constraint that quantum representation should be faithful: each element in $G$ corresponds to a distinct element in $\mathbb{P}U\left(d\right)$.
+In particular, the identity element $e$ is always represented by the identity operator $I_d$. \end{definition}

-Not all group has their quantum representation.
-But we can prove that when $G$ is finite, it always does.
+This extra constraint of faithfulness is crucial and implies a key difference between this article and all previous works.
+Not all groups have their quantum representations.
+But in the following, we can prove that when $G$ is finite, it always does.

-\begin{theorem}{Quantum representation of finite groups} For a given finite group $G$, there is always a certain dimension $d$ that $G$ has its quantum representation.
-Additionally, there exists $x\in \mathbb{P}\left(H_d\right)$ such that $G\cdot x$ the orbit of $x$ has exactly $|G|$ element.
+\begin{theorem}{Quantum representation of finite groups} For a given finite group $G$, there is always a Hibert space with a certain dimension $d$ in which $G$ has its quantum representation (QRFG).
+Additionally, there exists $x\in \mathbb{P}\left(H_d\right)$ such that $G\cdot x$ the orbit of $x$ has exactly $|G|$ elements.
 This orbit forms a principal homogeneous space of $G$, denoted as the $G$-torsor.

+\begin{proof} Cayley's theorem states that every finite group $G$ is isomorphic to a subgroup of a symmetric group $S_n$, which is a subgroup of $S_d$ for $d\geq n$.
+We have $S_d$ subgroup of $\mathbb{P}U\left(d\right)$ since they can be represented as permutation matrices, which are orthogonal; more importantly, none of them has a global phase difference from another.
+The quantum representation of $G$ is a set of $|G|$ permutation matrices of size $d\times d$ that preserves the structure of $G$.
+In particular, when we select $x=\sum_{i=0}^{d-1}c_i\ket{i}$ with distinct $c_i$, the orbit $G\cdot x$ forms a $G$-torsor.
+This is a trivial mapping, but it guarantees the existence of quantum representation for every finite group.